Tuesday, January 20, 2026

 ?>

-Client: Uses the abstract factory to create and use the product objects.
-Demonstrates interaction between products.
+Client: Uses the abstract factory to create and use the product objects, and demonstrates collaboration between products.

 Index File